IPHWR-700: Development

 PHWR technology was introduced in India in the late 1960s with the construction of RAPS-1, a CANDU reactor in Rajasthan.
 All the main components for the first unit were supplied by Canada.
 India did the construction, installation and commissioning.
 In 1974, after India conducted Smiling Buddha, its first nuclear weapons test, Canada stopped their support of the project.
 This delayed the commissioning of RAPS-2 until 1981.

 After Canada withdrew from the project, research, design and development work in the Bhabha Atomic Research Centre and Nuclear Power Corporation of India (NPCIL) enabled India to proceed without assistance.
 Some industry partners did manufacturing and construction work.
 Over four decades, fifteen 220-MW reactors of indigenous design were built.
-Improvements were made in the original CANDU design to reduce construction time and cost.
 New safety systems were incorporated.
 Reliability was enhanced, bringing better capacity factors and lower costs.

 To get economies of scale, NPCIL developed a 540 MW design.
 Two of these were constructed at the Tarapur Atomic Power Station.

 After a redesign to utilise excess thermal margins, the 540 MW PHWR design achieved a 700 MW capacity without many design changes.
 Almost 100% of the parts of these indigenously designed reactors are manufactured by Indian industry.